aayushrautela/EU-Trip-Gen/Readme.md

 # Trip Explorer Optimizer

-A Python-based travel planning tool that identifies affordable short trips across Europe by scraping flight and accommodation data, then ranking travel options based on **cost per hour of exploration**.
+EU-Trip-Gen is an AI-assisted automated travel optimization system designed to scrape and aggregate flight data from Kiwi.com and accommodation listings from Airbnb.
+It employs Large Language Models to parse unstructured data into structured formats and uses Python-based scalable automation for efficient data collection and processing.
+The system ranks potential trips by cost-effectiveness and exploration hours, delivering optimized travel itineraries based on configurable search parameters.
 ## Features

 * Scrapes **flight price calendars** and **detailed flight options** from Kiwi.com